List of largest hospital campuses

 This is a list of large hospitals ranked by bed capacity and staffing within a single campus.
+Bed capacity or hospital capacity is the maximum number of patients the hospital can accommodate at one time.
+It is affected not only by physical equipment (e.g., the number of beds at the hospital) but also by medical staffing.
+If the hospital is unable to hire enough nurses and other staff, then the hospital cannot accept patients even if it has the equipment, and vice versa.
+Similarly, a hospital may have a high overall bed capacity but not have enough capacity in a specialized area, such as ICU bed capacity.
+Bed capacity differs from bed occupancy, which is the number of patients in the hospital at a given point in time.

 Hospital networks that consist of several campuses are not considered as a whole, and statistics from satellite campuses are not included.
 Campuses that do not have reliable sources may not be included; it is not necessarily a complete list.

 Ranked by capacity

 This is a list of hospital campuses with a capacity of more than 1,500 beds.

 Ranked by staff

 This is a list of hospital campuses with more than 10,000 staff.